BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 }
 ```

-the paramaters are copied each time, which might be a problem, and more than that, the function doesn't work for the basic case.
+the parameters are copied each time, which might be a problem, and more than that, the function doesn't work for the basic case.

 ```cpp
 int main()